List of Family Matters characters: Recurring characters

 Laura's best friend and Waldo's girlfriend until Waldo's departure from the series.
 Although Maxine is the series' longest recurring secondary character, she was never officially part of its main cast.
 Maxine has been attracted to many handsome boys and dated several boyfriends throughout the course of the series, both seen and unseen.
-However, Maxine's judge of character regarding boys is arguably as inept as Laura's, as she has similarly dated many selfish and unfaithful boyfriends, and even shared some of the same antagonistic suitors as Laura.
 Eventually, she would begin dating Waldo in season five and was surprised to establish a loving and enduring relationship with him.
-After Waldo's departure from the series, Maxine set her sights on other boys.
+After Waldo's departure from the series, Maxine sets her sights on other boys.
 Her feelings towards Urkel were much softer than that of Penny's and even Laura's own, mainly due to Maxine's and Steve's coming from neglectful families.